phn/pytpm/doc/conversions.rst

 ``TPM_S06``.
 After calling the function ``tpm``, we will extract the 6-vector for the Galactic coordinates from index ``TPM_S04``.

-The general steps involved are: create a TSTATE structure, set the various parameters.
+The general steps involved are: create a ``TPM_TSTATE`` structure, set the various independent parameters and calculate the dependent parameters.
 Create a 6-vector for the input coordinates and insert it at the appropriate position in a array of 6-vectors.
-The call the ``tpm`` function with the required information.
+Then call the ``tpm`` function with the required information.
 After successful completion extract the 6-vector for the output coordinates from the appropriate position in the array of 6-vectors.

-Also, the result from each intermediate step indicated by the look up table are also stored in appropriate locations in the array of 6-vectors.
+Also, the result from each intermediate step indicated by the look up table is also stored in appropriate locations in the array of 6-vectors.

 All these steps can be performed in PyTPM.